yuki0iq/statusline/README.md

 ```
 statusline
-    Display simple message "how to use"
+    Display simple message "how to use".
+Useless, but may be used to check if statusline is in path
 statusline --env
     Print commands for `.bashrc`
 statusline --run [return_code:N/A [jobs_count:0 [elapsed_time:N/A]]]
-    Print statusline as PS1 prompt
+    Print statusline as PS1 prompt.
+Is not meant to be invoked directly, however---
+    Expects third fd to exist, will kill itself when something passed to it
 statusline --colorize <str>
     Colorize <str> like hostname and username.
 Can be used to choose hostname which has the color
     you want